OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 Terms and conditions for certain features and applications are provided on the Device at the time of feature/application activation or first use.
 Certain features/applications will not be available in all areas at all times.

 9.0 WHAT IS AT&T ROADSIDE ASSISTANCE &.
-OPTIONAL AT&T MOBILE INSURANCE?
+OPTIONAL AT&T MOBILE INSURANCE, AT&T Mobile Protection Pack &.
+AT&T Multi-Device Protection Pack?
 9.1 AT&T Roadside Assistance

-AT&T Roadside Assistance ("RA") is an optional feature that costs $2.99/month per enrolled phone and is automatically billed to the wireless account.
-Customers may cancel at any time.
-New RA customers get the first 30 days for free.
-To cancel RA without incurring charges, contact AT&T by dialing 611 from your wireless phone within the first 30 days.
-RA covers up to four events per year with a maximum benefit of $50/event.
-Towing services are for mechanical problems only.
-RA service will be provided by Asurion Roadside Assistance Services, LLC, a licensed motor club, until October 12, 2012.
-After October 12, 2012, RA service will be provided by Allstate Insurance Company.
-Refer to the RA Welcome Kit for complete terms and conditions wireless.att.com/learn/en\_US/pdf/roadside\_assistance.pdf.
+AT&T Roadside Assistance ("RA") is an optional feature that may be purchased separately and automatically billed to the wireless account.
+RA service is provided by American Traveler Motor Club, Inc., a licensed motor club.
+For complete RA Terms and Conditions, refer to your RA Welcome Kit or go to att.com/roadside.

-9.2 Optional AT&T Mobile Insurance
+9.2 Optional AT&T Mobile Insurance, AT&T Mobile Protection Pack &.
+AT&T Multi-Device Protection Pack

-Mobile Insurance covers lost, stolen, damaged and out of warranty malfunctions.
-Enrollment must occur within 30 days of an activation or upgrade.
-Key terms include: 1.
-A monthly premium of $6.99/month per mobile number enrolled.
-2. Each approved replacement is subject to a $50 (Tier 1), $125 (Tier 2), or a $199 (Tier 3) non-refundable deductible, depending on device.
-3. Claims are limited to 2 within any consecutive 12 months with a maximum device value of $1500 per occurrence.
-4. Replacement devices may be new or remanufactured and/or a different model.
-5. You can cancel your coverage at any time and receive a pro-rated refund of your unearned premium.
-To view enrollment eligibility, complete terms and the applicable deductibles, visit www.att.com/mobileinsurance.
-AT&T Mobile Insurance is underwritten by Continental Casualty Company, a CNA company (CNA) and administered by Asurion Protection Services, LLC (In California, Asurion Protection Services Insurance Agency, LLC, CA Lic. #OD63161.
-In Puerto Rico, Asurion Protection Services of Puerto Rico, Inc.), CNA's licensed agent for the customers of AT&T. Eligibility varies by device.
-Terms and conditions are subject to change.
+If eligible, you have 30 days from activation or upgrade to enroll in optional AT&T Mobile Insurance, AT&T Mobile Protection Pack or AT&T Multi-Device Protection Pack.
+For details visit www.att.com/deviceprotection.
+AT&T Mobile Insurance and AT&T Multi Device Insurance are underwritten by Continental Casualty Company, a CNA company (CNA) and administered by Asurion Protection Services, LLC (in California, Asurion Protection Services Insurance Agency, LLC, CA Lic. #OD63161, in Puerto Rico, Asurion Protection Services of Puerto Rico, Inc.), CNA's licensed agent for the customers of AT&T.

 10.0 WHAT OTHER TERMS AND CONDITIONS APPLY TO MY WIRELESS SERVICE?
 10.1 Intellectual Property